sour-dani/The-Quake-Army-Knife-QuArK-Mirror/runtime/trunk/README.txt

 7. License
 ----------

-QuArK is distributed under the Gnu Public License.
+QuArK is distributed under the GNU Public License.
 See 'COPYING.txt' in the same directory as this file, which is the folder that QuArK was installed in.